ttarkowski/quile/paper/paper.md

 *Limitations:*

-- Client-side program compilation time is comparatively long due to *header-only* nature of the library.
+- Client-side program compilation time is comparatively long due to *header-only* nature of the library and the use of templates.
 - Set of variation operators is limited.
 In case of floating-point representation alone the popular BLX recombination [@Eshelman1993] was not implemented.